AviationSFO/ExportXP/README.md

 ## How to use Export XP

-Export XP exports its data when run to a log file in your FlyWithLua scripts directory called `ExportXP.txt`.
+Export XP exports its data when run to a log file in your X-Plane root directory called `ExportXP.txt`.
 You can write another program to retrieve the data from this file for however you like.

 ## Enabling the script